Am I Allergic To Alcohol? Diagnosing Wine, Beer, & Vodka Allergies

 Many people experience negative symptoms when drinking alcohol, only to come to the conclusion that they must be allergic.
 When in actuality, that's most likely not the case!

-Alcohol intolerance (or Asian Flush)
+Alcohol Intolerance (Or Asian Flush)

 In short, Asian Flush means your body is unable to break down alcohol properly, and your system is flooded with a chemical that causes negative symptoms.
 So while it's not a true allergic reaction, it's still uncomfortable and sometimes painful to drink alcohol.
 How can you tell the difference though?

 Again, a true allergy to beer is rare.
 More commonly, you have an intolerance to something used to make the beer during the brewing process.
 However, just because you aren’t allergic to beer doesn’t mean you can’t experience negative symptoms, including: